You Know They Got a Hell of a Band: Notes

 Stephen King describes the story as referencing the inherent creepiness of the high mortality rate among young rock musicians.
 He also compares and contrasts it with several others, including Children of the Corn and Rainy Season, ultimately rejecting the criticism that it is self-imitation.
 Instead, he posits that certain horror themes have become archetypes that transcend the superficial plots and instead are about what they cause you to feel.

 Film, TV or theatrical adaptations

 The story was adapted as one of the episodes of the 2006 Turner Network Television series Nightmares & Dreamscapes: From the Stories of Stephen King.

 Bryan Pope of DVD Verdict rated the episode D+ and said that "there's nothing remotely scary about deceased pop icons".
 In a negative review, Christopher Nosecki of DVD Talk called it "a one note punchline".

+The audiobook of this story was read by musician and painter Grace Slick, herself a notable rock figure for her work with Jefferson Airplane, Jefferson Starship, and Starship.